 - Optional: 1 teaspoon hot red pepper flakes

-- First, peel and dice the onion.
-Also, peel the tomatoes with a very sharp knife and dice them, saving the juice.
+- Peel and dice the onion.
+Peel the tomatoes with a sharp knife and dice them, saving the juice.
 Remove the seeds from the peppers and dice them as well.

 - Melt the butter in a large skillet.
 Sautee the onion until tender and translucent.
 When the onions are cooked, add all the diced vegetables and spices and stir to combine.